Admiral-Joshua/borwell-paint-project/README.txt

 I have packaged the tool into handy EXEs for Windows users.
 And I will also have a friend of mine help build it into a Linux package too!
 See the bin folder for these.

+All my Visual Studio source code can be found in the source directory